leharb/IrisFlowerClassification/README.md

 Through OCTAVE/MATLAB, execute the iris.m file.

-# Following ML alsorithms have been used currently :
+# Following ML algorithms have been used currently :

 1. Logistic regression : 3 classifiers, each corresponding to the 3 classes mentioned above are trained.
 Every test sample is then assigned the label of the classifier which gives the highest prediction value for that test sample.